smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/07 - Full Outer Join.md

         b.Fruit
 FROM    ##TableA a FULL OUTER JOIN
         ##TableB b ON a.Fruit = b.Fruit
-WHERE   a.ID IS NOT NULL AND B.ID IS NOT NULL;
+WHERE   a.ID IS NOT NULL AND b.ID IS NOT NULL;
 ```

 | ID | Fruit | ID | Fruit |